We meet Saturday mornings at the loft space at SANCA, in Georgetown- 674 S. Orcas St, Seattle, WA 98108

 What are the costs?

-The Yesler Community Center sessions cost $25/month.
+The SANCA sessions cost $30/month.
 There’s also about $75-100 worth of equipment that you should plan on purchasing within the first couple of months.

 What equipment do I need?